Lance Tan: Athletics (2004–2015)

-In his junior years, Tan competed in the 100m event at the Commonwealth Youth Games held in Bendigo, Australia.
+In 2004, Tan competed in the 100m event at the Commonwealth Youth Games held in Bendigo, Australia.
 He finished 6th in his heat and did not advance to the next round.

-Tan is also part of the quartet that holds the current National Junior 4 × 100 m record with a time of 41.28s, set in 2005 at the ASEAN Schools Track and Field Championships.
+In 2005, Tan is also part of the quartet that set the National Junior 4 × 100 m record with a time of 41.28s, at the ASEAN Schools Track and Field Championships.

-In 2006, Tan represented Singapore at the IAAF World Junior Championships in Athletics, held in Beijing, China.
+Tan represented Singapore at the 2006 IAAF World Junior Championships in Athletics, held in Beijing, China.
+In 2007, Tan tore his left knee ligaments and calf muscles while serving National service in Singapore but made a successful return from his injuries and participated at the 2009 Singapore Open, where he clocked a personal best of 10.68s in the 100m sprint.

-Tan, together with Elfi Mustapa, Gary Yeo and Amirudin Jamal won bronze in the 4 × 100 m relay at the 15th ASEAN University Games in 2010, held in Changmai, Thailand.
+In 2010, Tan, together with Elfi Mustapa, Gary Yeo and Amirudin Jamal won bronze in the 4 × 100 m relay at the 15th ASEAN University Games held in Chiang Mai, Thailand.
 The team finished behind Indonesia and Thailand with a time of 40.62s.

-At the 2011 SEA Games held in Palembang, Indonesia, Tan anchored the Singapore team to the bronze medal in the 4 × 400 m relay.
-It is the first time that Singapore men have finished in the medal placings for the 4 × 400 m relay event at any major Games.
+At the 2011 SEA Games held in Palembang, Indonesia, Tan was in the Singapore team that won the bronze medal in the 4 × 400 m relay.

-Tan is a former Singapore National Games champion, winning the 400m event in 2012.
-Tan clinched the silver medal in the 400m Open category at the 2012 National Championships, a feat he repeated in the 2013 edition.
+Tan won the 400m event at the inaugural Singapore National Games in 2012.
+He clinched the silver medal in the 400m Open category at the 2012 National Championships, a feat he repeated in the 2013 edition.

-Tan represented Singapore in the decathlon at the 2015 Southeast Asian Games, finishing 8th with a new personal best.
+Tan represented Singapore in the decathlon at the 2015 SEA Games, finishing 8th with a new personal best before retiring from athletics.